tomachalek/ts-loader-alias-issue/README.md

 ## How to test the failing example

-1. make sure ts-loader 9.1.2 is installed (review and edit package.json)
+1. make sure ts-loader 9.1.2 is configured (review and edit package.json)
 2. npm install
 3. npm run build